scmlab/guabao/pages/0-tutorial.markdown

 ## Activation

 Once the extension is installed, activate Guabao by creating a new file and saving it with extension `.gcl` (for Guarded Command Language).
-Gaubao uses a variation of [Guarded Command Language](https://en.wikipedia.org/wiki/Guarded_Command_Language).
+Guabao uses a variation of [Guarded Command Language](https://en.wikipedia.org/wiki/Guarded_Command_Language).
 We will introduce the language as we go in this tutorial.
 See [Language Overview](1-gcl-overview.html) for a more complete summary.

 Shown below is an incomplete GCL program which we will use as our running example.
-We declare two constants `A` and `B`, about them all we know is that they are both non-egative (as asserted in `{ A ≥ 0 ∧ B ≥ 0 }` --- assertions are enclosed in curly brackets), and constant functions `even` and `odd`, which we will use later.
+We declare two constants `A` and `B`, about them all we know is that they are both non-negative (as asserted in `{ A ≥ 0 ∧ B ≥ 0 }` --- assertions are enclosed in curly brackets), and constant functions `even` and `odd`, which we will use later.
 Also declared are three variables `r`, `a`, and `b`, all of them having type `Int`.